 Garden District (25 guests maximum)

 More than just lovely historic mansions among the moss-draped oaks, the Garden District tells the story of the elegant, wealthy American neighborhood of the 1800s and the masters of commerce that built and lived there.
 We also visit Lafayette Cemetery #1, a beautiful example of one of our above-ground cemeteries.

 This is the oldest cemetery in the city, established in 1789.
 It is an endangered site, only accessible with a permitted guide.
 Civil rights leaders, governors, not-quite-dead celebrities, and a voodoo queen rest in this city of the dead.
 Bring your camera!

 St. Louis Cemetery #2 (18 guests maximum)

-Come explore this almost undiscovered crumbling beauty full of NOLA history.
-Tour groups rarely visit this cemetery, which is three time the size of St. Louis #1 and is the final resting place of some of the most interesting New Orleans characters.
+Come explore this almost undiscovered crumbling beauty full of New Orleans history.
+Tour groups rarely visit this cemetery, which is three times the size of St. Louis #1 and is the final resting place of some of the most interesting New Orleans characters.

 French Quarter culinary history (20 guests maximum)

 Join us for a mouth-watering crash course in New Orleans culinary traditions, with lots of recommendations.
 There are no tastings on this tour, but instead you cover more ground and emerge with a true understanding of Creole cuisine and a plan to get the most out of your New Orleans experience.